 4Mi data is also self-reported and MMC has no means to verify, for example, reported incidents.

-4Mi deals with potentially sensitive topics and monitors will engage with participants that may have been exposed to physical and sexual abuse or other traumatic experiences.
-It is therefore vital that monitors are trained properly on how to approach participants and that they understand the importance of informing participants about the purpose of the interview and listen, show empathy and respect the limits of what the respondent wishes to share.
+All enumerators and staff involved in 4Mi are trained in research ethics.
+4Mi deals with potentially sensitive topics and enumerators will engage with participants that may have been exposed to physical and sexual abuse or other traumatic experiences.
+It is therefore vital that enumerators are trained properly on how to approach participants and that they understand the importance of informing participants about the purpose of the interview and listen, show empathy and respect the limits of what the respondent wishes to share.

-|Number of monitors||103|
+|Number of enumerators||126|

 |Average age||32 years old|

-|Gender||30% women, 70% men|
+|Gender||40% women, 60% men|

-|Education level||47% high school and above|
+|Education level||61% high school and above|

-|Average length of employment||2.5 years|
+|Average length of employment||1.8 years|

 For the standard migrant survey 4Mi uses the following criteria to select respondents:

-Respondents must be 18 years or older
+-Respondents must be 18 years or older

-Respondents must have left their country of origin
+-Respondents must have left their country of origin

-Respondents must have arrived in the location of interview no longer than 1 or 2 years ago (this depends on the country: for example, people interviewed in Athens are likely to have been involuntarily immobile for more than 12 months elsewhere in Greece before recruitment).
+-Respondents must have arrived in the location of interview no longer than 1 or 2 years ago (this depends on the country: for example, people interviewed in Athens are likely to have been involuntarily immobile for more than 12 months elsewhere in Greece before recruitment)

-Respondents must not be returning to their home country or country of departure
+-Respondents must not be returning to their home country or country of departure

-Respondents must not have been interviewed by 4Mi before
+-Respondents must not have been interviewed by 4Mi before

 No. Respondents are told that participation is voluntary and that they will not be compensated in any way before they provide consent.
-Respondents may be invited to a soft drink or snack during the interview, paid by the monitor.
+Respondents may be invited to a soft drink or snack during the interview, paid by the enumerator.

 Although there is no direct advantage for respondents to participate, they are told that the information they share will be used to better help refugees and migrants on the move.